CharliePCampbell/CharlieCampbellA21-AcidRain/CharlieCampbellA21-AcidRain/ReadMe.md

 - Prioritise finding the right clothing items: When in the game, read the Waterproofness buff description, which shows which items have waterproofness values.
 Learn where best to find each type of clothing (laundries, Savage Country stores, etc).
 - Hazmat gear:
 --- The likelihood of finding hazmat gear in loot has been strongly nerfed (though not impossible, particularly from Day 40 onwards), and the cost of buying it at the traders has been made expensive (particularly for the higher tier items).
---- This makes the reward of completing a unique traders' required quest tier all the more satisfying and important (yet it also leaves room for the 'yay!' moments when you sometimes find them elsewhere).
+--- This makes the reward of completing a unique trader's agreed quest tier all the more satisfying and important (yet it also leaves room for the 'yay!' moments when you sometimes find them elsewhere).
---- There is a chance that at the end of a trader's total required quest tiers, they will reward you with the same hazmat gear that you already have.
+--- There is a chance that after completing a trader's agreed quest tier, they will reward you with the same hazmat gear that you already have.
 This risk is intentional.
 It adds anticipation when going to the trader to hand in your final mission for that tier.
 --- This is also intended to add to the challenge and the variability/playability long term.

 <!-- Finding all the unique traders in time -->